Introduction

 Opening a bank account is an essential step for your Community Interest Company (CIC).
 Here’s a simple guide to help you through the process:

-Steps to Open a Bank Account
+Steps to opening a bank account

 Research Banks: